 It's interesting to see a length of coax along with the signal wave, and this is shown below.
 Only a single cycle is shown, having three nodes (zero voltage points) and two antinodes (peak voltage points).
 If a short circuit is placed at a node, it's 'invisible' to the source, which sees an open circuit.
 Conversely, if the node is open, it will be seen as a short by the source.
+This seemingly odd behaviour may be unexpected, but it happens whether you like it or not.
 Of course, the wave isn't a static entity as shown in the drawing.
 From the source, it varies from zero, through the positive peak, back to zero, then the negative peak, repeated indefinitely.

 Figure 5 - Coaxial Cable And Signal Waveform